LyndaFlowerU/alx-pre_course/README.md

-The first README.md of ALX
+The first README.md of ALX program